Supports for Students

 - Liaison with lecturers in academic departments regarding the individual needs of AS students

-- Lecture capturing using Panopto or other recording devise
+- Lecture capturing using Panopto or another recording devise

 - Alternative examination arrangements